Data-Science-Community-SRM/buildlytics/README.md

 * You need to download the zip file for this project

-* Download the package : buildlytics-test-3 using pip3 ( We are still testing this package prior to release)
+* Download the package : buildlytics using pip3

 * Whatever changes you make to the code will only be reflected if package is updated with your changes, so, incase you are not the maintainer on PyPi , drop a message in the discord group.